 DevOps and Agile teams that aim to provide value to clients at a faster rate continuously struggle with a high degree of test automation coverage, receiving feedback quickly, and test maintenance.

-These challenges are valid throughout the entire DevOps lifecycle as well as with functional and non-functional tests, however, the biggest challenge is around the regression test suite.
+DevOps challenges are valid throughout the lifecycle as well as with functional and non-functional tests, however, the biggest challenge is around the regression test suite.
 The simple reason for that pain is the size of the suite.

 Regression suites are constantly growing, which allows them to cover more functionalities.
 Yet as the regression suite grows, the more the challenge of testing it effectively increases.